 The women's studies program contributes to the university's teaching, research, and service missions by furthering university and societal goals of diversity, tolerance, and equity.
 In addition, students enrolled in the women's studies minor may take advantage of unique opportunities for research, writing, and activism outside the classroom by enrolling in an internship or directed study.

-For more information, contact Ellen Cox, director of the women's studies program.
+For more information, contact Simona Fojtova, director of the women's studies program.

 Transylvania does not base employment or academic decisions on a person’s age, race, color, gender, disability or any other criteria prohibited by law.
 We are committed to providing equal opportunity in employment and education for all.